yell0w4x/ecmatest/README.md

 # ECMATest (JSTest)

-Embrace the modern way vibe of making tests.
-Inspired by amazing pytest and built on top of jest.
+Embrace the modern test-making vibe.
+Inspired by amazing pytest and built on top of Jest.

 ```shell
 npm install ecmatest
 ```

-After that `jstest` command should be available.
+After installation, the jstest command will be available in your environment.
-It searches for test files starting from current folder and all the subfolders.
+This command automatically searches for test files in your current directory and all subdirectories, following these filename patterns:
-The filename patterns to search are as follows.
-The `dir` can be specified by command line.

 ```javascript
 async function findTestFiles(dir) {